White-Tailed Deer (Odocoileus virginianus)

 A male white-tailed deer, also known as a buck

 New York City attracts people from all over the world.
 Having them all in one place is great for exchanging ideas, experiencing new cultures, and even just people-watching.
 The drawback, of course, are the crowds.
 As anyone who has been stuck in city traffic or crammed into a crowded subway car can tell you, overcrowding presents challenges.

 This is true of white-tailed deer (Odocoileus virginianus) as well.
 White-tailed deer are a part of New York State's rich ecosystems and are greatly valued by many New Yorkers.
 However, at high population levels deer can pose significant challenges to human health and safety through deer-vehicle collisions and associations with tick-borne illnesses.
 They are also a serious threat to forest health, and can impact other native wildlife that depend on this habitat.
-Within New York City, populations of white-tailed deer are growing and expanding in the Bronx and Staten Island.
+Within New York City, there are populations of white-tailed deer in the Bronx and on Staten Island.
 Just like New Yorkers, deer prefer to live in areas with lots of food options and plenty of space.
 That’s what makes the abundance of greenery and shelter found in these boroughs’ parks and greenspaces so attractive.